mantidproject/mantid/docs/source/plotting/index.rst

 It is possible to alter the default appearance of Matplotlib plots, e.g. linewidths, label sizes, colour cycles etc. This is most readily achieved by setting the ``rcParams`` at the start of a Mantid Workbench session.
-The example below shows a plot with the default colour cycle and line width, followed be resetting the parameters with ``rcParams``.
+The example below shows a plot with the default line width, followed be resetting the parameters with ``rcParams``.
 An example with many of the editable parameters is available at `the Matplotlib site <https://matplotlib.org/users/customizing.html>`_.

 .. plot::